kayvour/PaintMyPoem/README.md

 - Optimize and test for longer poems.

 ## 🤝 Contributing
-Contributions are welcome!
-If you have suggestions, improvements, or bug fixes, please fork the repository and submit a pull request.
-For major changes, feel free to open an issue to discuss first.
+Contributions are welcome, feel free to fork the repository and submit a pull request.
+For major changes, open an issue to discuss first.

 ## 📄 License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ---